akshayabankumidi/Backend-Ecommerce/README.md

 ## Notes
 - The `type` field in the user registration is used to distinguish between different user roles (buyer, seller).
-- Product creation and modification are restricted to users with seller roles.
+- Product creation and modification are restricted to users with buyer roles.
 - The `identifier` field in the login request can be either the user's email or username.